Patacon13/LimeApp/README.md

 ### Why a network capability app

-Android only send data to internet through one way, mobile data or WiFi.
-To help the user connecting to Internet, Android detects if the WiFi provide an internet connection, and automatically change between Data or WiFi unless the user explicitly asks for a WiFi connection.
+Android only sends data to internet through one way, mobile data or WiFi.
+To help the user connecting to Internet, Android detects if the WiFi provides an internet connection, and automatically changes between Data or WiFi unless the user explicitly asks for a WiFi connection.

-On the general case, the user doesn't know that there's a possibility to use the WiFi without Internet, or doesn't want to because it implies losing the Internet Access.
-With this application, the user can configure the node *without* disconnecting Mobile Data.
+In the general case, the user doesn't know that there's a possibility to use the WiFi without Internet or doesn't want to because it implies losing Internet Access.
+With this application, the user can configure the node without disconnecting Mobile Data.

 ### Status of the app